NordicESMhub/GEO4962/_episodes/06-vertical_interpolation.md

 > - Is there anything wrong?
 >
 > > ## Solution
+> >
+> > Note: In the plot below we do not use a log scale for the vertical axis in order to highlight the issue with missing values.
+> >
 > > ~~~
 > > import xarray as xr
 > > import numpy as np